Preparing For Your Shoot

 Don’t discourage your partner in being silly.

 On the note of weather, I photograph in cold and wind more than you may realize.
 Most of my photo sessions happen in high elevation which never get too warm year round and tend to get breezy which I’m comfortable in.
-But come the winter months, this wind reaches 40 mph+.
-Because of this, we keep a close eye on the forecast to ensure we won’t be putting you in the kind of wind that hurts the skin when it blows and makes shooting for you rather difficult.
-If you booked a session in Nov-April, here’s the thing: you’re going to be cold and you’ll be fine.
-As we get closer to the forecast, we can decide if we need to relocate or reschedule.
+As we get closer to the forecast, we can decide if we need to relocate or reschedule because of severe thunderstorms or rain showers.
 I rarely reschedule because of weather in the summer (my favorite photos are around rain storms and storm clouds) but come winter time, it’s a possibility because I don’t photograph under 40 degrees or in 20 mph wind+ to ensure we have good photographing conditions.
 Other couples have loved bringing champagne, Bailey’s and coffee or Hot Toddies to their colder sessions to help them beat the cold which I love!
 Because it will be breezier, I recommend a layer of hair spray to keep the hair flyaways down.
 Warm up breaks in cars are normal but please don’t blast the heat in your car as this makes the cold much harder to be in again because you need to keep your blood temperature on the cold side to withstand being outside longer.
 I call it the 5 minute rule.
 Wait 5 minutes and you’ll notice your body is adjusted to the cold and you can withstand it easier.

 It’s really mind over matter!